python/cpython/Doc/library/ctypes.rst

 (1)
    The constructor accepts any object with a truth value.

-Additionally, if IEC 60559 compatible complex arithmetic (Annex G) is supported, following complex types are available:
+Additionally, if IEC 60559 compatible complex arithmetic (Annex G) is supported, the following complex types are available:

 +----------------------------------+---------------------------------+-----------------+